The Chimes

 Stops, thinks.
 Tips hat in absent apology.

-BELL: The voice of Time cries to humankind, Advance!
+The voice of Time cries to humankind, Advance!

 Ages have passed, uncountable millions lived and died, to light the way.